 (Soon that one [will not be] bearable to) all beings, they will be in doubt, disturbed and are looking askance towards him.
 What should Buddha, even if ... with seven jewels ...

 ([have to do] with a heap of remains put in [the ditch]?).
-Rather someone else has slain her with his own hand and spoke unfounded blame against the Buddha, even though moral behaviour have been kept up.
+Rather someone else has slain her with his own hand and spoke unfounded blame against the Buddha, even though moral behaviour has been kept up.
 [17d] From the monks one

 (will have to obtain what one has learned, for they have heard the laws.
 The monks here at [their] own wish go) from the house [and] become teachers.
 (Will you then) not (be able to accomplish what needs to be accomplished of the law)?
 Of/from/by the Buddha (are) these (great) without (measure)